top of page

 8. Dorie Clark

-Dorie Clark is a Wall Street Journal bestselling author, strategy consultant, and four time top global business thinker on the Thinkers50 list (ranked number 15).
-Dorie has worked with clients including Google, Microsoft, FedEx, and the World Bank, and has written regularly for Harvard Business Review since 2010.
+Dorie Clark is a Wall Street Journal bestselling author, strategy consultant, and multiple-time top global business thinker on the Thinkers50 list (2025).
+She has worked with clients including Google, Microsoft, FedEx, and the World Bank, and has written regularly for Harvard Business Review since 2010.

 9. Seth Godin

 Seth Godin is a marketing and business thought leader whose ideas about permission marketing, remarkable products, and the purple cow have fundamentally changed how businesses connect with customers.
-As the founder of altMBA and the author of 20 bestselling books, Seth is one of the most recognised consulting voices in the world.
+As the founder of altMBA and the author of more than 20 books, Seth is one of the most recognised voices in the field.

-His daily blog is one of the most popular in the world, and his ideas on tribes, linchpins, and the dip continue to influence consultants and business leaders globally.
+His daily blog is one of the most widely read business blogs in the world, and his ideas on tribes, linchpins, and the dip continue to influence consultants and business leaders globally.

 Specialties: Marketing strategy, business transformation, thought leadership, entrepreneurship